South Korea's return to normal interrupted by uptick in coronavirus cases

-South Korea has been held up as a paragon for containing the coronavirus, lauded by the world for successfully flattening its curve, it is now bracing for a possible second wave.
+South Korea has been held up as a paragon for containing the coronavirus, lauded by the world for flattening its curve, but it is now bracing for a possible second wave.

 The other world, however, keeps its eye firmly on the slight daily uptick in the country's number of cases.

-Despite methods like early testing and digital tracing, South Korea is bracing itself for a second wave of infection.
-The government recently pushed back the new school year, opting for April 6 as the start date.
-Despite efforts to protect children from being infected with the coronavirus, over 83 percent of South Korea’s hagwons — cutthroat test prep centers for students — remain open.
+Despite methods like early testing and digital tracing, South Korea is bracing for a second wave of infection.
+The government recently pushed back the new school year.
+Despite efforts to protect children from being infected with the coronavirus, over 83 percent of South Korea's hagwons — cutthroat test prep centers for students — remain open.

 With many parts of the world wondering what a slow return to normal life will look like, South Korea's situation offers a warning: The curve doesn't necessarily stay flat.